MCFpy/mcf/docs/core_6.md

 	* Number of bootstrap or subsampling replications.
 Default is 1000.

 - <a id="cf_chunks_maxsize"><strong>cf_chunks_maxsize</strong></a>
 	* Specifies maximum allowed number of observations per block.
 If the number is larger than the sample size, there is no random splitting.
-For the default, None, the number is set to $round(60000 + \sqrt{number of observations - 60000)}$.
+For the default, None, the number is set to $round(60000 + \sqrt{n - 60000)}$, where $n$ denotes the number of observations.

 - <a id="cf_m_grid"><strong>cf_m_grid</strong></a>
 	* Number of grid values logarithmically spaced between **m_min** and **m_max**.
 If **m_grid** is 1, **m_share** is equal to 0.5(**m_share_min** + **m_share_max**).
 The default is 2.